Koredotcom/docs/docs/xo/app-settings/integrations/actions/confluence/using-the-confluence-action-templates.md

 2. Go to **Automation AI** > **Virtual Assistant** > **Use Cases** > **Dialogs**.
 All the dialogs are displayed.

+3. Click the auto-created dialog.
+The the canvas opens with all required entity nodes, service nodes, and message scripts.

 ## Confluence Actions

 The following Confluence action is supported in the latest version of the XO Platform: